jssteinberg/termcwd/README.md

 nnoremap <silent> <leader>1 <cmd>wincmd s<cr><cmd>call termcwd#get(0, "")<cr>
 ```

-*Note: You can use `0` for both your window-local CWD main terminal and your instance global terminal.*
+*Note: You can use `0` for both your window-local CWD main terminal and your instance global terminal without them interfering.*

 ## Configure Insert Mode